LayaungHtut/LaYaungHtut/LayaungHtut.md

  > Leave the people who were meant to see the future with and walk on alone.

  > If the world hates you, just remember that, it has hated me first.

+ > If the king is not in front then how can his men follow.
 ```